-When you enter the grace period FedLoan helps you with what to look out for during those 6 months.
+When you enter the grace period, FedLoan helps you with what to look out for during those six months.

-You can always review your loan information through the account access which is an online tool provided by FedLoan.
+You can always review your loan information through account access, which is an online tool provided by FedLoan.

 You can estimate your monthly bill and create a plan on how to go about your repayment.

-Once you know how much you should be paying each month you can start lowering your payments by exploring various repayment options, there are options where such as IDR where you can make a payment as low as $0 per month.
-Explore the various payment options available as discussed earlier in this article.
+Once you know how much you should be paying each month, you can start lowering your payments by exploring various repayment options; there are options such as IDR where you can make a payment as low as $0 per month.
+Explore the different payment options available, as discussed earlier in this article.

 Student loan payments can be made through FedLoan in the ways given below -